-Meanwhile, Weber had an even better 2016-17 regular season, finishing with 78 GP, 17 goals and 25 assists in 78 games for a total of 42 points.
-Weber also was a plus-20 that season, compared to Subban’s minus-eight.
+Meanwhile, Weber produced more by the time the 2016-17 regular season was done, finishing with 17 goals and 25 assists in 78 games for a total of 42 points.
 The Canadiens finished with 47 wins that season.
-Both teams made the playoffs.

 2018-19: Trade Evens Out

 On June 22, the Predators traded Subban to the New Jersey Devils for Steven Santini, Jeremy Davies and two second-round draft picks.
-Santini is a depth defenseman at this point in his career and Davis is a ‘B’ prospect.
-The trade was seen as a salary dump by the Predators.
+At the time of the deal, Santini was considered a depth defender while Davis wasn’t exactly viewed as a top-end prospect.
+The trade was seen as a salary dump by the Predators more than anything.